-The Hebrew University of Jerusalem
+The Hebrew University of Jerusalem Syllabus

-Syllabus

-ADVANCED RESEARCH METHODS - 51895
+Advanced Research Methods - 51895

-Last update 25-09-2016
+Last update 08-08-2023

 HU Credits: 4

 Degree/Cycle: 2nd degree (Master)

-Responsible Department: psychology
+Responsible Department: Psychology

 Academic year: 0

 Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Iftah Yovel

 Coordinator Email: iftah.yovel@mail.huji.ac.il

 Coordinator Office Hours: By appointment (email)

 Teaching Staff:

-Dr. Iftah Yovel Ms. Maayan Abargil

-Course/Module description:
+Prof Iftah Yovel, Mr. Baoz Rosenberg Course/Module description:

 This is the basic statistics course for graduate students in psychology.
 The theoretical basis for the statistical procedures commonly used in psychological research will be reviewed.
-Excel and SPSS will be used in order to perform these procedures on various types of data sets.
+Excel and an R-based statistical package (JAMOVI) will be used to perform these procedures on various data sets.
 Course/Module aims:

 This course was designed to provide graduate students the theoretical understanding and applied tools that will enable them to perform the various stages of data preparation and statistical analyses for their research projects.
 A successful completion of the course will enable students to get acquainted with additional and more specific types of statistical procedures.

-Learning outcomes - On successful completion of this module, students should be able to:

-Understand basic concepts pertinent to descriptive and inferential statistics.
-Use Excel for the purpose of data preparation.
+Learning outcomes - On successful completion of this module, students should be able to: Understand basic concepts pertinent to descriptive and inferential statistics.
+Use Excel for data preparation.
 Explore data thoroughly and identify common problems and biases.
 Examine the basic psychometric features of psychological measurement instruments.
 Describe the general linear model as the basis for the major types of statistical procedures used in psychological research.
 Understand the various features and limitations of the statistical procedures that will be covered.

-Using Excel and SPSS, to perform a wide variety of statistical procedures commonly used in psychological research.
+Using Excel and an R-based statistical package (JAMOVI), to perform a wide variety of statistical procedures commonly used in psychological research.
+Attendance requirements(%): 90% of classes (in order to perform the guizzes) Teaching arrangement and method of instruction: Course/Module Content:

-Attendance requirements(%):

-Teaching arrangement and method of instruction:

-Course/Module Content:

 - 1. Introduction, basic concepts

 - 2. Dealing with sources of biases (e.g., bootstrapping)

 - 3. Correlation, partial correlation

 - 4. Linear model, regression

 - 5. Multiple regression

 - 6. Reliability

 - 7. Exploratory factor analysis

 - 8. Comparing two means

 - 9. One-way ANOVA

 - 10. ANCOVA

 - 11. Factorial ANOVA

 - 12. Repeated-measures ANOVA

 - 13. Mixed designs

 - 14. Moderation and mediation

 Required Reading: